brightec/XmlCheck_CLI/README.md

 - `-h` `--help` - Show help (e.g. `xmlcheck --help`).
 - `-x` `--exclude` - The rules you want to exclude (e.g. `xmlcheck ./src/main/res/layout --exclude Rule1,Rule2`).
-- `--fail-on-empty` or `--no-fail-on-empty` - Whether or not you want the checks to fail if you provide and empty or non-existent path (e.g. `xmlcheck ./src/main/res/layout --fail-on-empty`).
+- `--fail-on-empty` or `--no-fail-on-empty` - Whether or not you want the checks to fail if you provide an empty or non-existent path (e.g. `xmlcheck ./src/main/res/layout --fail-on-empty`).
 Defaults to true.

 ## Rules